edzq/TA-Qi/Lab3.md

 - Assignment 4
 - 3 lab  practice problems
-  - Practice by group or alone for 10 mins each
+  - Practice by group or alone for 10 mins each (30 mins)
+  - Go through the answer
-  - Give you answer and go through (hope we can finish all of them)
+    - Hope we can finish them.
+If we cannot, I will give you all the answer of the labs.
 - Quiz (begin at 12:05 PM)